LBHackney-IT/maintain-my-home/README.md

   `Rack::Timeout` times-out an HTTP request.
 This is used to ensure that the app times out before Heroku automatically kills the connection and displays its own, less friendly, error message.
+- `APPOINTMENT_LIMIT` - Set this to override the maximum number of appointments returned from the `AppointmentFetcher` service.
+Defaults to 15.

 #### Feature flagging